 The seven dates include:

-Due to the high demand from interested families, space is limited.
 Please contact David Wachob (firstname.lastname@example.org) before submitting registration forms.
 We make every effort to get as many families enrolled as possible.

 Click here for registration information and forms.